ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 We now know that we will want to consider how expansively our content should be used very early on in our design steps.
 After, we need to consider what approach we should use to implement our content management plan.

-	I acknowledge that a "content management plan" or "content strategy" may not be an explicit plan for every project (certainly not the ones covered in this course), but considering the scope of how to use content will help you make better decisions as you go.
+<p class='message'>I acknowledge that a "content management plan" or "content strategy" may not be an explicit plan for every project (certainly not the ones covered in this course), but considering the scope of how to use content will help you make better decisions as you go.</p>

 Content strategy is a key step in any design process.
 You should read this article in its entirety: [Strategic Content Management - A List Apart](http://alistapart.com/article/strategic-content-management)